ianfnelson/blog.iannelson.uk/content/posts/2023-01-11-in-search-of-my-next-challenge.md

 I’ve led the design and development of the App’s notification and messaging capability, which allows the secure and sub second delivery of health-related communications from NHS organisations to patient’s mobile devices, replacing more costly communication methods such as SMS or mail.

 In case it’s not obvious, I’m pretty proud of what we’ve achieved on the NHS App over the past five years, and could write much more.
-But I’ll save that for a future blog post and return to the sales pitch&#8230;
+But I’ll save that for a future blog post and return to the sales pitch…

 ## What I Do Generally